 Macro-nutrients?
 Micro-nutrients?
 What are they?

-Hey there and welcome (back) to Free the Tree!
+Hey there and welcome (back)!

 In today’s article we’re going to cover the different nutrients necessary for the well being of Marijuana.
 We’ll look at macro-nutrients, micro-nutrients (aka trace elements) as well as their mobility and how the Cannabis plants uses them.